Czechu727/Showing-the-current-density-in-the-wire/README.md

 # Showing-the-current-density-in-the-wire
+Its project that was made by me and my colleagues from the study circle, we worked on it together for a year of the circle's activity.
-Open the Recognize_static file and just run it.
+Open the Recognize_static file and run it.